eatgrass/obsidian-lyrics/README.md

 ## Usage

-By simply insert the code block into your note
+By simply inserting the code block into your note

 <pre>
 ```lyric